MAM-MERN/MAM---Documentation/README.md

 **web-vitals** | Library for measuring all the Web Vitals metrics

 ---
-# Source Control
+## Source Control
-Git was employed as source control.
+Git was employed as source control and a forking workflow was setup.
 A separate GitHub account, purely for the project was made and both members were given access.
 The MAM account had three repositories, one for the client, server and documentation.
 Each member forked this repo to their personal GitHub and they primarily worked from this.
 Once a feature was completed, pull requests were made to the MAM repo where the other member could review their code and merge.

-# project management
-# task delegation
+## Project Management and Task Delegation

+We worked primarily independently with Tom completing the back-end and Alisa the front-end.
+Once the shape of the database was worked out, we each constructed our piece of the application to this and connected them up at the end.
+Trello was used for project management and ticket labels indicating the member responsible, whether it was server/client and its difficulty were followed.
+Git commits corresponding with task development were adhered to as much as possible.
+Trello screen shots are below.

+While in class we were in regular contact through slack and class conference updating our progress and sharing each others desktop to explain things clearer when need be.
+In the holiday period, communication was informal with updates and questions through Slack.

 <details>
   <summary>14/12/20 - 20/12/20</summary>